-Home Remedies To Stop Bites Itching
+Home Remedies to Stop Bites Itching in Seconds

 Although warm, summer weather means more time outdoors, it also means more bugs – like bees, ticks, and mosquitoes.
 Whether you’ve been out in the garden for a hike, or you’ve just been unlucky – everyone suffers with the annoying itching at some point.
 Fortunately, most bug bites and stings can be safely treated at home.
 So, why do insect bites itch?
 That’s because, when an insect bites you, a mixture of saliva (and even sometimes venom) enters your skin at the bite location.
 Your immune system responds to this by releasing a mixture of compounds, including the chemical histamine, which attacks foreign substances it sees as potentially harmful, such as salivary proteins from insects, setting off itching, redness, and swelling as a response.